donortools/Donor-Tools-PHP-Helper/README.markdown

 Donor Tools API helper for PHP
 ===============================

-Special thanks to [Andrew Buzzell](http://netgrowth.ca/) for sharing this PHP helper with the world.
+Special thanks to [Andrew Buzzell](http://netgrowth.ca/) and [Brett Meyer](http://3riverdev.com/) for sharing this PHP helper with the world.

 [Donor Tools](http://www.donortools.com) is a web-based donor management system for charities and nonprofits.
 We provide a robust REST API for customers to interact with their data through external web services.